 By following these steps, you will not only raise your chances of attracting the right people to the job, you’ll have less risk of an employee quitting due to disillusionment.

 When you’ve reached the offer stage, this is another time for your company’s personality to shine.
 The offer letter should include more than just basic information about the role and the salary:

 The onboarding process takes time.
 You are giving recruits the knowledge and tools they need to excel at their job.
-While there’s no one-size-fits-all approach to onboarding, the following steps are designed to serve as a guide to help you choose a strategy that works best for your employees, managers, and organization as a whole.
+While there’s no one-size-fits-all approach to onboarding, the following steps are designed to serve as a guide to help you choose a strategy that works best for your employees, managers, and organisation as a whole.

 If you were a new hire, would you want to spend time on your first day filling out paperwork?
 Exactly.

 Sending out paperwork the day or week before and letting employees sign electronically can save the time of HR, payroll, trainers and the employee.
 Having a digital onboarding portal can be a great way to get new employees acquainted with the company before they start training.

 The first day is a crucial time.
 All the expectations should be laid out so that employee understands their role.
 The first day should involve:

 To determine the success of your onboarding strategy, you’ll need to check in with employees to see how well they are adjusting.
 Even though an employee has been working at the company for a few months, there should still be on-going feedback, support, and reinforcement.